Managing question and sensor thresholds

 - In the Ask a Question field, type a question that uses a sensor expected to have a short runtime, such as Computer Name, and a sensor expected to have a long runtime, such as Running Processes of User.
 For example: Get Computer Name and Running Processes Of User[admin] from all machines.
 Press Enter to display a list of suggested questions.

 - Verify that the list of suggested questions displays the expected threshold icons.
-If you see unexpected indicators, review the icon descriptions and caveats described in Overview.
+If you see unexpected indicators, review the icon descriptions and caveats described in Question and sensor thresholds overview.

 - Hover over the icon for the suggested question that you want, and verify that the popup displays the expected runtime (in milliseconds) for the question and the expected threshold icons for its individual sensors.